Expression of Interest

 5. More Than Inclusion: Designing Systems for Agency and Equity

 Resilience strategies often emphasize participation, but true agency requires a shift in how power, value, and legitimacy are structured.
-This track explores how institutions across governance, finance, and planning can center individual and collective agency by redistributing influence, recognizing diverse leadership, and resourcing locally led action.
+This track explores how institutions across governance, finance, and planning can enable individual and collective agency in different forms by redistributing influence, recognizing diverse leadership, and resourcing locally led action.

 A critical step is expanding how we define and work with value.
 Systems must acknowledge that resilience is built not only through financial capital, but through social cohesion, lived knowledge, ecological integrity, and cultural identity.
 Sessions will explore how to operationalize this diversity of capitals in decision-making, design, and funding mechanisms – from public investments and donor strategies to business models and data systems.
 Whether through participatory governance, co-created accountability tools, or community-owned metrics, this track highlights actionable strategies that embed agency, build trust, and enable lasting, just outcomes.